leandrocrs/leandrocrs/apps/site/src/posts/2018-08-30-speedup-wsl-by-disabling-windows-real-time-protection.md

 1. Double-click the Turn off real-time protection setting and set the option to Enabled.
 Click OK.

 I’ve only tested superficially, but I can ensure a great performance speed up.

-> Disclaimer: I have plans to improve my English skill, but my willing to help is bigger than that.

 # References: